gsankovic/tipstr/README.md

 1) Install the Angular package: `npm install -g @angular/cli`

-2) In the root project folder, run `npm istall` to reinstall all the required dependencies
+2) In the root project folder, run `npm install` to reinstall all the required dependencies

 3) Run `ng serve` to access the dev server.
 Navigate to `http://localhost:4200/`.